 - Make sure you have a chunk of time you’re able to dedicate towards studying for the MCAT.

-What is the ideal amount of time to study for the MCAT?
+What’s the ideal amount of time to study for the MCAT?

-- It varies on the student.
+- It varies for each student.

-Different methods to understand the passage:
+Different methods to understand MCAT passages:

-- Use the tools available to you.
+- Use all the tools available to you.